VODAN-Development/Thinx/USER_GUIDE.md

 ---

-## Need More Help?
+## Need More Help

-This guide covers the essentials, but there's always more to learn!
+This guide covers the essentials.
+For additional information:

 - For technical details, see the main [README.md](README.md)
 - For troubleshooting, see [FAQ.md](FAQ.md)
 - For administrator tasks, see [ADMIN_GUIDE.md](ADMIN_GUIDE.md)

-**Happy researching! 🧠📊**